MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Method

 \subsubsection{Expression Skeleton Encoder}

-Symbolic expression by $[+, -, *, /, sin, cos, exp, log \\ sqre, C-1, C-2,...,C4, C5, x_1, x_2,... ]$ and other basic operators, where [C-5,...,C5] represents a constant placeholder.
-Each expression can be represented by an expression binary tree, and we can get a symbol sequence by expanding the expression binary tree in preorder.
+Symbolic expression by [+, -, $\times$, $\div$, sin, cos, exp, log \\ sqre, C-1, C-2,...,C4, C5, $x_1$, $x_2$,... ] and other basic operators, where [C-5,...,C5] represents a constant placeholder.
+Each expression can be represented by an expression binary tree, and we can get a symbol sequence by expanding the expression binary tree in preorder, We call this the expression skeleton.
 Furthermore, we treat each symbol as a $token$ and then embed it.

 In particular, to solve the problem that expressions may exhibit high token-level similarities but are suboptimal for equation-specific objectives such as fitting accuracy, which is caused by only using the cross-entropy loss between the generated sequence and the real sequence, we encode the expression symbol sequence and the constant sequence separately.
-For example, for the expression $0.021 * sin(x) + 12.2$, we would have the symbolic sequence $[+, *, sin, x, C-1, C2]$.
+For example, for the expression $0.021 * sin(x) + 12.2$, we would have the skeleton [+, $\times$, sin, x, C-1, C2].
 And constant sequence $[0,0,0,0.21,0.122]$.
 It is worth noting that we replace constants with special symbols.
 The constants are encoded using a scientific-like notation where a constant C is represented as a tuple of the exponent $c_e$ and the mantissa $c_m$, $C=c_m10^{c_e}$.
-Where $c_e$ belongs to integers between [-5,5] and $c_m$ belongs to [-1,1].
-For example, for the constant 0.021 above, we use the placeholder C-1 in the skeleton, where $c_m$ is equal to 0.21 and $c_e$ is equal to -1, so $0.021=0.21*10^{-1}$
+Where $c_e$ belongs to integers between [-5,5] and $c_m$ belongs to [-1,-0.1] $\vee$ [0.1,1].
+For example, for the constant 0.021 above, we use the placeholder C-1 in the skeleton, where $c_m$ is equal to 0.21 and $c_e$ is equal to -1, so $0.021=0.21*10^{-1}$.

 When calculating the loss function during training, we will calculate the cross-entropy loss for the predicted and true symbol sequences, and the numerical MSE loss for the predicted and true constant sequences.
 Note that when calculating the loss, we pad both the skeleton of the expression and the corresponding constants sequence to the maximum allowed length N, where the letter P is used for symbols and 0.0 is used for constants.